 3. You use a compromised terminal.

-Payment terminals can be tampered with and rewired to transmit your information to scammers.
+Scammers can tamper with and rewire payment terminals to transmit your information to them.
 This is especially common in pay-at-the-pump gas stations.

 4. An online breach puts your information on the black market.